Nadavlistingsync/human-essay-bot/chrome-extension/README.md

 5. **Choose your settings** (typing speed, essay length)
 6. **Click "Start Writing Essay"**
 7. **Watch the AI write your essay** in real-time!

-**That's it!** No API key setup needed - just install and start writing!

 ## Settings